lambdamikel/microtronic-2095-arduino-emulator/README.md

 Recorder for the historical Busch 2090 Microtronic Computer System, implemented on the Arduino Uno R3.
-It allows you to save and load Microtronic programs to / from an SD card, using an Arduino Uno R3, an SD+Ethernet Card Shield, and an LCD+Keypad Shield.
+It allows you to save and load Microtronic programs to / from an SD card, using an Arduino Uno R3, an SD+Ethernet Card Shield, and an LCD+Buttons Shield.
 It connects directly to the Busch 2090 "expansion port", using a simple 14 PIN IC socket and breadboard cables.